For the Love of Mother

 busy giving the lion's share of her attention to various lovers.

-The hypothesis that a little girl's wish to become like
+My hypothesis that a little girl's wish to become very like

-those who got central focus and vital emotional supplies from her
+those who received central focus and vital emotional supplies from

 might presume that homosexual couplings aren't as fraught with issues